quintengrable/urban_info_group4_final_proj/README.md

 # urban_info_group4_final_proj
 Final project repository for Group 4 for Urban Informatics and Visualization

+This project takes LODES OD Pair Data and ACS Census Tract Population Data and uses it to learn about mobility insights of Bay Area Commuters.
+There is a special emphasis on equity priority communities (EPCs) and calculating if the locations they commute to work by car and public transit take longer than the residents of neighboring non-EPC tracts.

 # Data
 Please note that our project has several files larger than the 50 MB limit to upload to GitHub.
 Monica has directed us to make a note of that here and to include those large files in our final submission ZIP folder.